/

 • Blood pressure measurement

-• Electrocardiogram (ECG) to detect heart rhythm problems
+• Electrocardiogram (ECG) for heart rhythm issues

-• Stress testing to assess heart function during physical exertion
+• Stress testing to evaluate heart function

 Pharmacological Interventions in Heart Disease Management

-These interventions involve using medications to control symptoms, slow disease progression, and prevent complications.
+Medications are essential in managing heart disease.
+They help control symptoms, slow disease progression, and prevent complications.

-Anticoagulation Therapy and Its Significance
+Anticoagulation Therapy

-Statins, Beta Blockers, and Other Medications
+Other Medications

 Surgical and Non-Surgical Procedures